SUBZEROCODE/tpximpact-challenge-ui/asssumptions&feature-branches.md

 As an angular developer I want to have a frontend UI which will complement the backend API.
 This will include Karma as the testing suite and will add simple components to prove the angular frontend is working.
 Acceptance criteria: Angular serves html content to the localhost domain and basic karma tests are passing.

+### FT-201-angular-services-and-api-integration
+As a developer of the url-shortener site I want to be able to see the outputs coming from the backend UI.
+Acceptance criteria: Designed and implemented an angular service to prove that backend interactions are being sent back to UI as expected (output changes may be required in backend).